SS Nomadic: Service history

 Following the 1934 merger of White Star and Cunard Line and the opening of the enlarged port at Cherbourg which allowed liners to dock rather than anchor in the harbour, Nomadic was no longer needed and ceased her tendering duties.
 She was sold to the Société Cherbourgeoise de Sauvetage et de Remorquage (SCSR or Cherbourg Tow & Rescue Society) and renamed Ingenieur Minard.

 During World War II, Ingenieur Minard again saw service; on 18 June 1940 she took part in the evacuation of Cherbourg.
 She was subsequently requisitioned by the Royal Navy and based in Portsmouth harbour, where she operated as an accommodation ship.

 During the war, Cherbourg port was heavily damaged, so large ocean liners could no longer dock there.
 Ingenieur Minard was saved from the shipbreakers and again returned to tendering duties for the SCSR from Cherbourg.
 She served the ocean liners of the day, such as Queen Mary and Queen Elizabeth.
 She finally retired from these duties on 4 November 1968.

 Ingenieur Minard was originally laid up in Cherbourg, but was moved to Le Havre on 26 April 1969.
 She lay idle for five years until bought by a private individual, Yvon Vincent, saving her from scrapping again.
 Her name was changed back to Nomadic and she was extensively converted into a floating restaurant and function vessel, and in October 1974 was relocated to the Seine in Paris.
-A depiction of Nomadic was briefly seen alongside the Titanic in Cherbourg in James Cameron's 1997 film Titanic.
 By 1999, the business was in financial difficulties and Nomadic was seized by the Paris harbour authorities in 2002.
 The authorities removed some of Nomadic's superstructure to tow her below the Seine's bridges.
 On 1 April 2002 she was towed out of Paris to Le Havre.